Geneviève Castrée: Themes and style

-Personal life
+Personal life and death

 Castrée was married to musician Phil Elverum, who has released music as the Microphones and Mount Eerie.
-They met in 2003 and married in 2004.
+They met in 2003 and wed in 2004.
 They originally intended to move to Canada but after searching for residency decided to remain in the United States, in the town of Anacortes, Washington, where Elverum grew up.
 Castrée was also close friends with musician Lori Goldston and poet Joanne Kyger.
 French was Castrée's primary language.

 Castrée was diagnosed with pancreatic cancer in 2015, shortly after the birth of her and Elverum's only child.
 In June 2016, a GoFundMe account was set up by Elverum to assist with their finances.
 She died on July 9, 2016, at the age of 35.
 Her husband soon posted an update: "She died at home with me and her parents holding her, hopefully having reached some last minute peace".

 Legacy

 Her widower, Phil Elverum, released three albums under his Mount Eerie project – A Crow Looked at Me, Now Only and Lost Wisdom pt.
 2 – which chronicle Castrée's life and mourn her early death.
 Katherine Paul's debut album Mother of My Children was inspired by Castrée's death, whom Paul described as her "mentor".
 Clyde Petersen was inspired by Castrée's death to release an album he had recorded while briefly house-sitting for Castrée and Elverum.
 Many other artists paid tribute to her.
 Anders Nilsen called her "one of my favorite people in the world and one of my favorite artists".
-Former publisher Chris Oliveros expressed graditude and pride at having worked with her and published her works.
+Former publisher Chris Oliveros expressed gratitude and pride for having worked with her and publishing her works.